Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Description of the pulse sequence

-After the first pulse, the state evolves under the total evolution operator of \eq{opevol_T}.
-However, it is worth to notice that both the preparation time $t_p$ and the acquisition time $t'$, used in the experiment outlined in \fig{FigPaper_MPulsos_JBRT}, are much shorter (few tens of microseconds) than the timescale scanned by the sum $\tau + t$ (tens to hundreds of microseconds).
-Since the dynamics driven by $\op{\widehat{U}}_{SL}$ is slower than that driven by $\op{\widehat{U}}$, we can consider that
+After the first $(\pi/2)_x$ pulse, the obtained state $\rho_S(0)$ evolves under the total evolution operator of \eq{eq:opevol_T}.
+However, it is worth to notice that both the preparation time $t_p$ and the acquisition time $t'$, used in the experiment depicted in \fig{fig:Puls}, are much shorter (few tens of microseconds) than the timescale scanned by the sum $\tau + t$ (tens to hundreds of microseconds).
+Experimental evidence \cite{SegZam11,GzzSegZam11} shows that the dynamics driven by $\op{U}_{SE}$ is slower than that driven by $\op{U}_S$ so we can consider